 502nd Parachute Infantry Regiment

-Although the airborne assault on Crete on 20 May 1941 sounded the death knell for the German airborne, the American military planners were oblivious to the unacceptably high casualty rate suffered by the Germans.
+Although the 20 May 1941 airborne assault on Crete sounded the death knell for the German airborne, the American military planners were oblivious to the unacceptably high casualty rate suffered by the Germans.
 Instead, they focused on the tactical and strategic successes of the operation noting that Crete had been captured entirely by an airborne force.

-In July of 1942 the activation of two full airborne divisions the 82nd and 101st was ordered and the 502nd was assigned as a permanent unit of the 101st Airborne Division.
+In July of 1942 the activation of two full airborne divisions, the 82nd and 101st, was ordered and the 502nd was assigned as a permanent part of the 101st Airborne Division.
 Shortly after they became part of the 101st the 502nd PIR moved from Fort Benning GA to join the rest of the division, at Fort Bragg NC.
-Throughout the rest of 1942 and into 1943 the 502nd PIR took part in a gruelling training program, which consisted of individual, unit, and combined division training.
-During March of 1943 they took part in division manoeuvres in Southern Pines.
-This was followed by the Camden manoeuvres which started on May 23rd of that year.
-Shortly after the Camden Manoeuvres the big Tennessee manoeuvres were held.
+Throughout the rest of 1942 and into 1943 the 502nd PIR took part in a grueling training program, which consisted of individual, unit, and combined division training.
+During March of 1943 they took part in division maneuvers in Southern Pines.
+This was followed by the Camden maneuvers which started on May 23rd of that year.
+Shortly after the Camden maneuvers, the big Tennessee maneuvers were held.

-On September 4 1943 men of the 502nd boarded the SS.
+On 4 September 1943 men of the 502nd boarded the SS.
 Strathnaver bound for their new home in England.
-The Strathnaver sailed for 6 days before she had to make port on September 11 in St. Johns Newfoundland for repairs.
-The journey eventually would end up taking a total of 44 days because of the discovery of salt water in the ships fresh water tanks and other non-related mishaps.
-On October 4th the SS John Ericsson picked the men up and finally set sail for England arriving in Liverpool on October 18th.
+The Strathnaver sailed for six days before she was forced to make port on 11 September in St. Johns Newfoundland for repairs.
+The journey eventually would end up taking a total of 44 days because of the discovery of salt water in the ship's freshwater tanks and other non-related mishaps.
+On 4 October the SS John Ericsson picked the men up and finally set sail for England arriving in Liverpool on 18 October.
 They settled into quarters in the Chilton Foliat and Denford near Hungerford, Berkshire which would be their new home for the next seven months.
 The Five-O-Deuce's troopers continued their rigorous training which included 15-25 mile hikes and daily close combat exercises.
-Instructions were given in a wide variety of items from 1st-aid, map reading, chemical warfare and the use and firing of German weapons.
+Instructions were given in a wide variety of items including first aid, map reading, chemical warfare and the use and firing of German weapons.
 Company and battalion size parachute drops where also rehearsed during this period.

 Normandy - D-Day

 The rest of June found the airborne troops fighting as infantry.
 After regrouping the 101st received the new objective of seizing the city of Carentan.
-It was during this operation that Lt Col Robert Cole received the Medal of Honour for leading his battalion in a fix bayonet charge on the Ingouf farm house, a German stronghold defending one of the bridges over the Carentan Causeway.
-His Executive Officer, Maj John P Stopka, led the charge on Cole's left and received the Distinguished Service Cross (DSC).
-Lt Col Cole never got the chance to wear it since he was killed by a snipers bullet 3 months later in Holland.
-Maj Stopka was killed two weeks after receiving his medal at Bastogne.
+It was during this operation that Lt.
+Col. Robert Cole was awarded the Medal of Honour for leading his battalion in a bayonet charge on the Ingouf farmhouse, a German stronghold defending one of the bridges over the Carentan Causeway.
+His Executive Officer, Maj.
+John P. Stopka, led the charge on Cole's left and received the Distinguished Service Cross (DSC).
+Lt.
+Col. Cole never got the chance to wear his award as he was killed by a sniper's bullet three months later in Holland.
+Maj.
+Stopka was killed two weeks after receiving his medal at Bastogne.

 General Omar Bradley conferring the Distinguished Service Cross (DSC) on T/4 Jack Rudd (Company B) for his action during the Normandy Campaign.